mhuebert/re-db/README.md

 Some of the motivating ideas behind this (style of) library are:

 - Data is modelled as a collection of entities (clojure maps)
 - Entities can point to each other, forming a graph.
-Schema: `{:db/valueType :db.type/ref}`
-- Attributes can be indexed, for fast (simple) queries.
-Schema: `{:db/index true}`
+- Attributes can be indexed, to speed up reads (at the cost of slower transactions).
 - Unique attributes can be used to identify entities.
-Schema: `{:db/unique :db.unique/identity}`
-- Attributes can have "sets" as values - each value is then indexed.
-Schema: `{:db.cardinality :db.cardinality/many}`
+- Attributes can be plural (:db.cardinality/many), in which case we store a set of values, each of which is indexed.
-- The data layer "cooperates" with a view layer so that views update (only) when dependent data changes.
+- A "reading" layer tracks fine-grained "patterns" that are accessed in the db, for efficient "invalidation" of views when new data is transacted.

+Data is "addressable" independent of the runtime, programming language or program structure (eg. `(d/entity [:email "xx"])` not `some-namespace/the-person`).

 The schema format is consistent with DataScript.